ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SpatialSQL_Eng.md

 #### Purpose

-Information on the sample tables that are used to help explain the syntax and functionality of Altibase Spatial SQL is provided here.
+The information on the sample tables that are used to help explain the syntax and functionality of Altibase Spatial SQL is provided here.

 #### Schema